Guides form a moveable grid on your slide that can be altered. Multiple guides can be added or deleted as per the design requirements of your

 PowerPoint slide, and how you can add multiple guides.

 Guides have snap options turned on by default.
 So you cannot turn snapping to guides on or off.
 Once the guides are made visible on the slide,

 all objects that venture close enough to them snap.
 Along with rulers,

-Learn about how guides can help you in aligning your slide objects in PowerPoint 2011.
+guides can help you position your slide objects with more precision.

 Follow these steps to learn how you can work effectively with Static guides: